dpb587/gget/README.md

  * do not use `sha1` or `md5` - they are considered weak (`gget` uses the strongest checksum it finds)
  * use two spaces instead of one when generating `*sum` command output - it is more widely supported by `*sum --check` tools (although `gget` supports both)
  * include checksums in the release notes - they are then stored in a different backend than the assets being verified
- * use a single `checksums.txt` file - for predictable usage and avoiding individual file checksum downloads requiring API requests
+ * use a single checksums file rather than one per file, per algorithm - for predictable references and avoiding individual file checksum downloads requiring API requests

 ## Alternatives